 Our middle and high school programs--and the educator preparation programs in general--are field-based.
 Throughout the programs, students develop knowledge and skills through working with students and their teachers in middle and high school grades.

 Houston Baptist University teacher preparation programs have close ties with area schools (public and private) and school districts.
 These districts provide practical experiences for students at each phase of the teacher preparation program and create employment opportunities after graduation.
 The Center for the Preparation of Professional Educators (CPPE)

 works collaboratively with school principals and HR directors in the selection of highly qualified, certified teachers to serve as cooperating teachers for field based courses and student teaching.
 All university supervisors (overseeing student teaching)hold an appointment as faculty at HBU.

 State-of-the-art technology resources are available, and students learn to use these to enhance their professional effectiveness--both on campus and on secondary campuses.

 There is a demand for quality elementary, bilingual and special education teachers throughout the state.
 Most graduates are employed in Houston-area schools following student teaching.
 Employment opportunities vary according to teaching field.
 Districts involved in the hiring of our graduates are surveyed annually to provide feedback on the level of preparation our graduates receive prior to entering the field as teachers or related service personnel.
-Our feedback results indicate that employees of our graduates (1-5 years) are well prepared and maintain skills in the teaching field after graduation.The School of Education has close ties with area schools and school districts, including several professional development partnership schools.
+Our feedback results indicate that employees of our graduates (1-5 years) are well prepared and maintain skills in the teaching field after graduation.The College of Education has close ties with area schools and school districts, including several professional development partnership schools.
 Experiences within these schools provide practical " hands-on" experiences during the program as well as employment advantages following graduation.

 We can't wait to see you!
 Apply today.